openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/object_detection_sample_ssd/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the Inference Engine plugin, performs synchronous inference, and processes output data.
+On startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the Inference Engine plugin, performs synchronous inference, and processes output data.
 As a result, the program creates an output image, logging each step in a standard output stream.

 You can see the explicit description of